oisdk/site/posts/2015-07-17-swift-protocols-a-strategy.markdown

 (I realise now that I may have just described a design pattern that was very obvious to everyone but me.
 Ah, well)

 # The Why
 There are pretty major advantages to this.
-Your two other options are generally class inheritance, or global functions with generics. <a href="https://developer.apple.com/videos/wwdc/2015/?id=408">The best video from WWDC</a> talks about class inheritance, so I'll stay away from that.
+Your two other options are generally class inheritance, or global functions with generics.
+[The best video from WWDC](https://developer.apple.com/videos/wwdc/2015/?id=408) talks about class inheritance, so I'll stay away from that.
 In contrast to global functions, here are the advantages:

 ## More discoverable